Thunder2103/Thunder2103/README.md

 - 👋 Hi, I’m @Thunder2103
 - 👀 I’m interested in software engineering and AI
 - 🌱 I’m currently learning python
-- I'm a first year university student in the UK.
+- I'm a second year university student in the UK.

 <!---
 Thunder2103/Thunder2103 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.